Dennycom/odin-recipes/README.md

 introduction to computers,
-introduction to web development, downloading, installing and configuring linux, introduction to using linux and basic commands on terminal It will also test my knowledge of Git and github as well as html as the basic foundation on which web pages are built.
+introduction to web development, downloading, installing and configuring linux, introduction to using linux as well as basic commands on terminal.
+It will also test my knowledge of Git and github as well as html as the basic foundation on which web pages are built.